 The demographic growth of Ahuntsic of the Ahuntsic-Cartierville borough is closely related to the traditional neighborhood development of our local transportation systems.

-A growth that started with the waterway transport on the Rivière-des-Prairies at the beginning of the colony and that continued with the construction of the Canadian National Railroad during the Second World War, and with the opening of the metro in 1967.
+A growth that started with the waterway transport on the Rivière-des-Prairies at the beginning of the colony and that continued with the construction of the Canadian National Railroad during the Second World War, and with the opening of the Montreal Metro in 1966.

 The neighbourhood had and still has the reputation of being beautiful and upscale.
 A reputation that is clearly justified when one looks at its waterfronts, its numerous parks, its cottages, its bungalows and its beautiful historic homes along the Gouin Boulevard.